-The Hits Video Take 2 / Hunting High And Low / Making of Gatsby / Headlines & Deadlines / The Blood That Moves The Body '92 remix promo video / Live In South America / Stars On Video / The Living Daylights / Summer Moved On / Live at Vallhall - Homecoming / a-ha The Videos / One Night at McCools / Bravo / Warner Video Collection / Kamilla og Tyven / Kamilla og Tyven del 2 / Celice promo DVD / Live 8 Berlin / Analogue deluxe edition with DVD / Analogue promo DVD / Cosy Prisons promo DVD / Live at Vallhall & Headlines And Deadlines 2 DVD set / Live at Vallhall DVD & CD set / Foot Of The Mountain promo DVD / Foot Of The Mountain deluxe edition with DVD / 25 deluxe edition with DVD / The Last Hurrah / Ending On A High Note - The Final Concert DVD / Promo Videos
+The Hits Video Take 2 / Hunting High And Low / The MTV Video Music Awards Collection / Making of Gatsby / Headlines & Deadlines / The Blood That Moves The Body '92 remix promo video / Live In South America / Stars On Video / The Living Daylights / Summer Moved On / Live at Vallhall - Homecoming / a-ha The Videos / One Night at McCools / Bravo / Warner Video Collection / Kamilla og Tyven / Kamilla og Tyven del 2 / Celice promo DVD / Live 8 Berlin / Analogue deluxe edition with DVD / Analogue promo DVD / Cosy Prisons promo DVD / Live at Vallhall & Headlines And Deadlines 2 DVD set / Live at Vallhall DVD & CD set / Foot Of The Mountain promo DVD / Foot Of The Mountain deluxe edition with DVD / 25 deluxe edition with DVD / The Last Hurrah / Ending On A High Note - The Final Concert DVD / a-ha The Movie / Promo Videos

 The Hits Video Take 2 (1985)

 The video for "Take On Me" is one of 22 videos featured on the compilation "The Hits Video Take 2".
 The cover is blue with the title in large orange and yellow letters in the middle.
 Pictures of the artists included on the compilation are printed across the top and bottom of the front and back sleeve.
 The 22 tracks are listed on the back of the sleeve.

 The inside of the sleeve is white with the tracks printed in black down the left hand side.